clean99/TalkGuidanceGPT/README.md

 To use TalkGuidance GPT, you'll need a GPT API key.
 Follow these steps to get one:

-1. Visit OpenAI's website and sign up for an account.
+1. Visit OpenAI's website and sign up for an account.[Login/Sign in to OpenAI](https://auth0.openai.com/u/login)
-2. After signing up, navigate to the API section or visit this page to request API access.
+2. After signing up, navigate to the API section or visit this page to request API access.[Create API key](https://platform.openai.com/account/api-keys)
-3. Once approved, you will receive your GPT API key.
-Copy the key and paste it into the appropriate field in the TalkGuidance GPT settings.
+3. Once you have your API key, enter it in the extension popup, and click save.
+You're all set!

 ## 📖 Usage